rust-lang/book/second-edition/src/ch15-01-box.md

 could have also chosen to implement a cons list independent of the type of value by using generics as discussed in Chapter 10.

-> #### The cons list
+> #### More Information About the Cons List
 >
-> A cons list is a construct that derives from the Lisp programming language
+> A *cons list* is a data structure that comes from the Lisp programming
-> and its dialects.
-In Lisp, the cons function (for construct function)
+> language and its dialects.
+In Lisp, the `cons` function (short for "construct
-> constructs a new list from its two arguments, which usually are a single
+> function") constructs a new list from its two arguments, which usually are a
-> value and another list.
+> single value and another list.
 >
-> The cons concept has made its way into the more general functional programming
+> The cons function concept has made its way into more general functional
-> jargon; "to cons x onto y" informally means to construct a new container
+> programming jargon; "to cons x onto y" informally means to construct a new
-> instance by putting the element x at the start index of this new container,
+> container instance by putting the element x at the start of this new
-> followed by the container y.
+> container, followed by the container y.
 >
-> A cons list is produced by recursively calling the cons function.
+> A cons list is produced by recursively calling the `cons` function.
-> The canonical name to denote the base case of the recursion is `Nil`.
+> The canonical name to denote the base case of the recursion is `Nil`, which
-> In simple terms, `Nil` announces the end of the list.
-Note that this is not
+> announces the end of the list.
+Note that this is not the same as the "null"
-> the same as the "null" or "nil" concept from Chapter 6, which is basically
-> about an invalid or absent value.
+> or "nil" concept from Chapter 6, which is an invalid or absent value.

-In other words, a cons list is a list where each element contains both a single value, as well as the remains of the list at that point.
-The remains of the list are defined through a recursive cons call/instantiation.
+A cons list is a list where each element contains both a single value as well as the remains of the list at that point.
+The remains of the list are defined by nested cons lists.
 The end of the list is signified by the value `Nil`.
 Cons lists aren't used very often in Rust; `Vec<T>` is usually a better choice.
-However, implementing and using this data structure will clarify so much more than simply talking about it, so let's get to it!
+Implementing this data structure is a good example of a situation where `Box<T>` is useful, though.
+Let's find out why!

 Using a cons list to store the list `1, 2, 3` would look like this: